 - The Provider submits your record to NIOSH and NIOSH makes the final determination whether or not your condition will be certified.

 Mental Health Services

 Exposure to the events of September 11, 2001 and its aftermath has had a lasting emotional impact on many rescue, recovery and cleanup workers.
-Many WTC responders have experienced a broad range of reactions that have impacted their relationships, behavior and overall quality of life.
-To help address these kinds of changes, the WTC Health Program offers free confidential mental health services to those who have suffered both short and long-term emotional difficulties as a result of their response effort to 9/11.
+Many WTC responders have experienced a broad range of reactions that have affected their relationships, behavior and overall quality of life.
+To help address these kinds of changes, the WTC Health Program offers free confidential mental health services to those who have suffered both short and long-term emotional difficulties because of their response effort to 9/11.

 If you have been certified for a WTC-related health condition, your provider or Program-affiliated specialist will prescribe medication for you from a list of drugs approved to treat certified WTC-related health conditions.
 There are no out of pocket costs for you.
 However, your Provider may not be able to refill the prescription, unless you are up to date with your appointment.

 Breast, cervical, colon and lung cancer screenings are available at no cost to eligible responders.
 Talk to your provider to learn about the benefits of getting screening and eligibility criteria.

 Smoking Cessation Program

 You don’t have to depend on willpower alone to quit smoking.
 We are here to help you start on a new, smoke-free path today.

 Stress has been linked to cardiovascular as well as other chronic diseases.
 Stress management practices can positively impact an individual’s emotional and physical health.